 (1) The Commissioner may refuse to release a vehicle impounded under Subdivision 2 or on an impounding order until the Commissioner is paid the expenses incurred in storing the vehicle after the impounding period ends.

+(2A) If the vehicle impounded under Subdivision 2 is a substitute vehicle impounded under section 79BCB, the expenses referred to in subsection (1) are both the expenses incurred in storing the substitute vehicle and any unpaid expenses incurred in storing the initially impounded vehicle (as defined in section 79BCA(1)).

 (2) The expenses referred to in subsection (1) are not to include the costs of storing the vehicle for any 24 hour period during which the place where the vehicle is stored is not open to the public.

 [Section 80I inserted by No. 10 of 2004 s.
 13; amended by No. 4 of 2007 s.
 22; No. 24 of 2008 s.
 23 and 25; No. 23 of 2009 s.
-23.]
+23; No. 20 of 2010 s.
+13.]

 80JA.
 Commissioner may sell vehicle impounded under s.
 79A at any time with consent of owner etc.